Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Introduction

+However, these approaches do not directly try to \textit{correct} the chosen~\acrshort*{sos}.
+In this work, we extend \acrshort*{mvdr} in a way that directly deals with the imperfections in the choice of~\acrshort*{sos} by modeling it as an uncertain quantity via probabilistic modeling.
+In particular, our probabilistic model is inspired by the approach of Bell \textit{et al.} \cite{bell_bayesian_2000}.
+By estimating the uncertainty of the~\acrshort*{sos}, we are able to \textit{marginalize} it, resulting in a marginalized beamformer achieving better resolution.

-In the context of target direction-of-arrival (DoA) estimation, Bell \textit{et al.} \cite{bell_bayesian_2000} have proposed a Bayesian approach to robust adaptive beamforming.
-They perform Bayesian inference of the optimal beam steering direction, where the likelihood uses the covariance of the received signal.
-The posterior can be used to marginalize the steering direction used within the~\acrfull{mvdr} beamformer~\cite{frost_algorithm_1972}.
-The~\acrfull{bra} beamformer has been further extended for multiple DoA estimation~\cite{chakrabarty_bayesian_2018} and passive sonar detection~\cite{yocom_bayesian_2011}, while the convergence of this method has been established by Lam and Singer~\cite{lam_bayesian_2006}.
+Bell \textit{et al.} \cite{bell_bayesian_2000} proposed what they call the~\acrfull*{bra} for direction-of-arrival (DoA) estimation.
+In more detail, they adapt~\acrshort*{mvdr} by performing Bayesian inference of the optimal beam steering direction, where the likelihood uses the covariance of the received signal.
+The posterior can be used to marginalize the steering direction used within the~\acrshort*{mvdr} beamformer~\cite{frost_algorithm_1972}.
+The~\acrfull*{bra} beamformer has been further extended for multiple DoA estimation~\cite{chakrabarty_bayesian_2018} and passive sonar detection~\cite{yocom_bayesian_2011}, while the convergence of this method has been established by Lam and Singer~\cite{lam_bayesian_2006}.

-When applying beamforming to imaging, each pixel in the image becomes a focal target.
-Therefore, the DoA estimation framework cannot be directly applied.
-However, in this letter, we demonstrate that the DoA estimation framework can be used for pixel-wise~\acrshort{sos} estimation.
-Firstly, we estimate the pixel-wise~\acrshort{sos} by adopting the likelihood of the \acrshort{bra} beamformer.
-Then, the~\acrshort{sos} used to compute the \acrshort{mvdr} beamfomer is marginalized over the posterior for the~\acrshort{sos}.
-Our approach provides a data-driven way to handle uncertainties associated with the propagation model by expressing them as uncertainties in the \acrshort{sos}.
-We also propose to solve the marginalizing integral using Gauss-Hermite quadrature.
-Compared to previous works in Bayesian DoA estimation, this enables the proper use of priors with continuous support such as the Gaussian distribution.
+When applying beamforming to imaging, each pixel in the image becomes a focal point.
+Therefore, the DoA estimation framework of \citep{bell_bayesian_2000} cannot be applied directly.
+However, in this correspondence, we demonstrate that the DoA estimation framework can be used for pixel-wise~\acrshort*{sos} estimation.
+Firstly, we estimate the pixel-wise~\acrshort*{sos} by adopting the likelihood of the \acrshort*{bra} beamformer.
+Then, the~\acrshort*{sos} used to compute the \acrshort*{mvdr} beamformer is marginalized over the posterior for the~\acrshort*{sos} forming what we call ``Bayes MVDR.''
+Our approach provides a data-driven way to handle uncertainties associated with the propagation model by expressing them as uncertainties in the \acrshort*{sos}.
+Furthermore, by adopting a probabilistic model for the acquired signals, we can now compute the \textit{evidence}, or marginal likelihood, which can be used to detect the presence of signals in contrast to noise.
+We demonstrate that this quantity, denoted ``ML'' in the experiments, can be used for imaging and can further suppress noise and multipath artifacts compared to Bayes MVDR.
+For posterior inference, we employ Gauss-Hermite quadrature, which, unlike previous works in Bayesian DoA estimation, enables the proper use of priors with continuous support, such as Gaussians.